Frequently Asked Questions

 Do you require a board seat or any operational involvement?

-How is revenue-based funding different than factoring or purchase order financing?
+How is revenue-based financing different than factoring or purchase order financing?

-Revenue-based funding is different from factoring and purchase order financing in several important ways:
+Revenue-based financing is different from factoring and purchase order financing in several important ways:

-Why would a company want to consider revenue-based funding instead of an equity investment like venture capital?
+Why would a company want to consider revenue-based financing instead of an equity investment like venture capital?

-Companies who use revenue-based funding to finance their growth instead of equity can benefit from several valuable advantages:
+Companies who use revenue-based financing, instead of equity, to finance their growth, can benefit from several valuable advantages:

-The revenue-based funding structure allows a company to access growth capital that has the patience and flexibility of equity, but without the downsides of a traditional equity investment approach.
+The revenue-based financing structure allows a company to access growth capital that has the patience and flexibility of equity, but without the downsides of a traditional equity investment approach.

-Why would a company want to consider revenue-based funding instead of traditional debt?
+Why would a company want to consider revenue-based financing instead of traditional debt?